bkper/bkper-api-docs/app.bkper.com/Guides/Getting Started.md

 2. Click on **API Restrictions**, tab then select **app.bkper.com**.
 3. Copy the key to the clipboard.

-Your key will be used to identify your project when calling the API, as well as the [App/Bot Agent]() of the requests
+Your key will be used to identify your project when calling the API, as well as the [App/Bot](http://bkper.com/docs/#apps) agent of the requests

 ### Using the API